springernature/frontend-playbook/css/how-we-write-css.md

 * Should consist of a single class
 * MUST NOT include child elements, except pseudo-classes
 * Where there is more than one rule, an associated `@mixin` should be provided at the `30 Mixins` level
-* MUST NOT use global mixins (other than it's own)
 * MUST NOT include any cosmetic styling (color, border, background, etc)

 ## HTML class naming